kloosterpm/bdsi.utwente.nl/_events/workshops/2022-02_data-science-week.md

 A 45 minute guided overview of data visualization using the grammar of graphics.
 [Karel Kroeze](/team/#k-a-kroeze) will explain the principles of creating and layering visualizations with _ggplot_ in _R_, and give a quick introduction to interactive visualizations with plotly, shiny and beyond.

 This workshop is also open for those who do not want to participate in the Data Science Week.
-You can sign up for just the [Data Visualization][ws-viz] workshop [here][ws-viz].
+You can find more information about the workshop [here][ws-viz], or sign up directly [here][sign-up-viz].

 ### Submission Deadline